-Input data on types of HWP production on national level were collected within the scope of the project "Upgrading the Croatian National System for the reporting of greenhouse gas emissions for the

-Data that had been delivered by the Republic of Croatia to the UNECE/FAO were analysed and compared with the data available in different data sources on national level.
-It had been decided that data delivered by Croatia to the UNECE/FAO database for the period 1992-2014 would be used for the estimation.
-Since the data on total harvested volume in Croatia refers to the wood harvested on areas under the forest land remaining forest land category and areas that were subject to deforestation, in order to comply with the requirements of Decision 2/CMP.7 (Annex, Part E, point 31), the special ratio was determined.
+Input data on types of HWP production on national level were collected within the scope of the project "Upgrading the Croatian National System for the reporting of greenhouse gas emissions for the implementation of the Decision No 529/2013/EU of the European Parliament and of the Council of 21 May 2013 on accounting rules on greenhouse gas emissions and removals resulting from activities relating to land use, land-use change and forestry and on information concerning actions relating to those activities" (abbreviated: LULUCF 2 project; implemented in period 2014-2015).
+A separate document was produced for the purposes of the estimation and this reporting.47 under the forest land remaining forest land category and areas that were subject to deforestation, in order to comply with the requirements of Decision 2/CMP.7 (Annex, Part E, point 31), the special ratio was determined.
 As it has been already reported, there is no harvest in category Out of yield (maquies and Shrub) forests and the exact data on harvested volume of coniferous as well as deciduous forests on deforested areas are well know.
 The volumes of wood harvested on deforested areas were subtracted from the total volume cut in Croatia.
 For this purpose, a specially determined ratio was used.
 The determined ratio shows that 99% of total volume harvested in Croatia belongs to the volume cut on areas that falls under the forest land remaining forest land category.
 Carbon stock changes in harvested wood products volume cut on this area was calculated using the first order decay method and they are reported under the CRF Table 4G.s1.